 Wanting to make money online is a good idea, but one should be sure of what they can offer before applying.

 Everyone has a definite profile offering a specific set of skills.
 Do not try putting your hands in everything because that will not lead you anywhere.
-For example, if you are a story writer, then you should not ordinarily take up jobs as product description writer, as both jobs require different classes of skills.
+For example, if you are a story writer, then you should not ordinarily take up jobs as a product description writer, as both jobs require different classes of skills.

 While you may have several skills, you should only apply for those jobs in which your best skills can be put to work, as there you can have greater chances of profit-making.
 Go for the job you are most comfortable with and which matches best with your skill sets.